3 Years Later

 His hemoglobin A1c was 8.6 and now it's 6.3.
 Again this is with no medication.
 It was 8.6 while he was taking those two Diabetes medicine - he’s doing better than on the medicines his doctor initially prescribed him.
 His blood pressure when last checked was 118 over 72 with no medication, and those numbers are great.
 His most recent cholesterol was 164 with no medication - another will.

 Our patient is doing really well after almost 3 years away, taking care of himself and his health is flourishing.
 He’s now only on a supplemental nutritional plan and has ditched his ineffective meds and the side effects they came with.
-If you or someone you know has been diagnosed with Diabetes, high blood pressure, high cholesterol or any other related condition, it’s in their best interest to seek out more effective, safe treatment options.
-I hope that you take this story with you into the coming year and know that there’s a better approach to treating these diseases.
-A more human approach.
+(Of course, this was done with his medical doctor's supervision and agreement.)
+If you or someone you know has been diagnosed with Diabetes, high blood pressure, high cholesterol or any other related condition, it’s in their best interest to seek out effective, safe supportive care options.
+I hope that you take this story with you into the coming year and know that there’s great help available for these conditions that you're not likely to get working only with your medical doctor.

 Dr. Rich Gringeri, DC